atrifat/text-embedding-api/README.md

     ```
     This command sets up the Git hooks based on the configuration in [`pre-commit-config.yaml`](.pre-commit-config.yaml).

-Once installed, `pre-commit` will automatically run checks (linting, formatting, testing) on your staged changes before a commit is finalized.
-If any checks fail, the commit will be aborted, allowing you to fix issues immediately.
+Upon installation, `pre-commit` automatically performs checks (including linting, formatting, and testing) on staged changes before a commit is finalized.
+If any checks fail, the commit process is halted, allowing for immediate issue resolution.

 To manually run all pre-commit checks on your entire codebase at any time, use:
 ```bash
 pre-commit run --all-files
 ```

-## Continuous Integration
+## 🚀 Continuous Integration

-This project uses GitHub Actions for continuous integration.
-The CI pipeline automatically runs checks on every push and pull request to the `main` branch to ensure code quality, functionality, and security.
+This project utilizes GitHub Actions for continuous integration.
+The CI pipeline automatically runs checks on every push and pull request to the `main` branch, ensuring code quality, functionality, and security.

 The CI workflow is defined in [`python-ci.yml`](.github/workflows/python-ci.yml) and includes the following steps: